Rat Exterminator in Montreal

 Rat extermination: why should you worry?

 It is imperative to work with a rat exterminator if you are a homeowner.
 As a tenant, you must notify the owner of the building as soon as a grouop of rats (als called mischief) or any other small rodents are detected..
 Rats reproduce very quickly.
-A rat can have up to 100 babies or more each year!
-Rats are dangerous because they can carry diseases such as parasitic meningitis and the plague.
+In fact, a rat can have more than 100 young in a single year!
+Rats are dangerous because they are potential carriers of diseases such as parasitic meningitis and the plague.
 Generally speaking, rats take advantage of opportunities to infiltrate buildings when sewer pipes are severely damaged.
+They will then take shelter in the walls and in the plumbing.
 They will then take shelter in the walls and in the plumbing.

 Therefore, call in a rat exterminator.
 After analyzing the situation and the dangers in the form of an interview with the customer, we will certainly proceed to a smoke test intended to identify sewer breaks.

-In Montreal, the rat population consists mainly of two species of rats: the Norway rat and the black rat.
+In Montreal, the rat population consists mainly of two species: the Norway rat and the black rat.

 Norway rats are rodents that have spread throughout North America.
 If you have seen a rat in Montreal, it was most likely a Norway rat.